jsr606/solar.itu.dk/content/pages/power.md

 This website runs on a solar powered server located on the roof of the IT university of copenhagen, and will go off-line during longer periods of bad weather.
 This page shows live data relating to power supply, power demand, and energy storage. power supply

-this is a forecast for the coming days, updated daily:
+This is a forecast for the coming days, updated daily:

-today partly cloudy daytomorrow partly cloudy dayday after tomorrow partly cloudy day
+/INSERT WEATHER FORECAST/

-this weather forecast is powered by XXX. power demand
+this weather forecast is powered by XXX.

 these are live power statistics of the solar powered server: